-Today’s Topic: Talking to Coaches about Fear & Blocks
+Today’s Topic: Talk to Your Coach About Fears & Blocks

 Hey everyone.
-I’m coach Sara with Complete Performance Coaching.
-Today we are going to talk about a very important the topic, fear, but specifically how you can talk to coaches about fear and blocks.
+I’m coach Sara with Complete Performance Coaching, and today we are going to talk how to talk to your coach about fear and blocks.
 This is one of the things that I talk to athletes with quite a bit, and it’s honestly one of the biggest missed pieces when it comes to working through a fear or a block.

 Most Coaches Already Know